 Jewish tradition gives structure to many aspects of mourning as a way to create order at a time when mourners may feel unmoored.
 Our tradition offers guidance that suggests when to visit a grave and cautions against visiting too often, lest the visits keep us from living full lives that include joyous occasions.
 Indeed, Jeremiah 22:10 proclaims: "Weep ye not [too much] for the dead."

-Traditional Jews make a point of visiting the graves of loved ones during the month of Elul just prior to the onset of the High Holidays, on the day before Rosh HaShanah, or the day before Yom Kippur.
-Many Jews also visit the cemetery on the loved one’s birthday, an anniversary, or a special personal day.
-Visitations to the cemetery are not made on Shabbat or Jewish festival holidays.
+Many Jews make a point of visiting loved ones’ graves during the Hebrew month of Elul just prior to the onset of the High Holidays, on the day before Rosh HaShanah or Yom Kippur.
+During this season, some congregations hold communal memorial services (sometimes called “Kever Avot” or “ancestors’ graves”).

 Source: Rabbi Daniel B. Syme, The Jewish Home: A Guide for Jewish Living (URJ Press, 2004)